Sproutingfam.com is supported by its readers. If you purchase through a link on my site, I may earn a commission. Learn more

 Aphids are a significant food source in organic gardens for beneficial insects and small birds nested in nearby shrubs or trees who consume them.

-Why Plants That Repel Aphids Work Better Than Natural Sprays
+Plants That Repel Aphids Work Better Than Natural Insecticides?

 When you use natural insecticides, you put your garden full of aphid-repellent plants, beneficial insects, spiders, parasitoids and birds at risk.